 The purpose of multi-year grants is to offer an opportunity as continuous as possible for scientific or artistic work.

-The first-year grant instalment must be transferred within three years of the date it was awarded on.
-The final instalment of a multi-year grant must be transferred within five years of the date the first-year grant was awarded on.
+The first-year grant instalment must be withdrawn within three years of the date it was awarded on.
+The final instalment of a multi-year grant must be withdrawn within five years of the date the first-year grant was awarded on.